feum-aarhus/feum-platform/_email/confirmation.md

 To take part in FEUM's event you must be above 21 years old.
 We aim to provide a safe space and experience to all and destigmatize electronic music and techno.
 FEUM is all about quality music, visual distinction, and a close-knit community.

-See you on the October 7th!
+See you on October 7th!

 <!--EndFragment-->